Imanity-Software/documentation/docs/imanityspigot/files-structure-and-example-configuration.md

 # Here you can configure the optimizations about cannoning/tnt/explosions
 cannonOptimizations:

+  # Some complex cannons used by some players need some redstone blocks not to be destroyed when water flows over.
+  # This option makes some blocks (redstone, buttons etc...) resistant to water flow
+  # And unlocks many cannon possibilities for your players.
+  # Note: this do not offer performance boost to your server, this option just give more gameplay possibilities for cannoning.
+  isEssentialRedstoneWaterProof: false

   # This section allow you to edit how the merging system work
   # The merging system destroys the TNT entities considered 'useless' according to the configurable options below.